chrislee0419/EnhancedSearchAndFilters/README.md

 - Search
      - Auto-refreshing search results
        - Now you don't have to enter the whole title of a song and hope it appears in the search results!
 You can see what songs match as you're typing in.
-     - Searching for song title, author, and map maker
+     - Search by song title, author, and map maker
        - Never search for artists or map makers?
 Further refine search results by disabling search for those fields.
      - Symbols
        - Apostrophes, quotations, commas, brackets, etc. can be removed before searching.
        - Or alternatively, symbols can be typed in yourself when trying to find a song with lots of symbols in the title!
+     - Word suggestions
+       - While typing, the mod shows you a list of possible words you're trying to type.
 - Filter
      - Limit song length, difficulties, and NJS on the song list.
      - Find songs you have voted on (needs BeatSaverDownloader).